EvansNjogu/EvansNjogu/README.md

 ---

-Let's embark on this AI journey together!
-Check out my portfolio for more about my projects and experiences.

 **Note:** My GitHub profile could be even more exciting, but all the cool stuff is locked away in our GitHub Enterprise at the company.
 It's like having a treasure chest, but the key is at the office! 🗝️😄

 🌐 [Visit Portfolio](https://njoguevans.me/)